 8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

-That’s Angela Nikolau, a young Russian model and photographer who has made quite the name for herself online and has been dubbed “The Girl Who Takes the World’s Riskiest Photos.”
-As a self-taught photographer, urban explorer, and rooftopper, Nikolau takes pictures of herself in some pretty dangerous sky-high locations and now has an Instagram following of over 700K.
+That’s Angela Nikolau, a young Russian model and photographer who has gained significant recognition online, earning the title of “The Girl Who Takes the World’s Riskiest Photos.”
+As a self-taught photographer and urban explorer, her high-risk images have attracted over one million followers on Instagram.

-But is it possible to get these vertigo-inducing shots without resorting to daredevil tactics?
+But is it possible to capture these vertigo-inducing shots without resorting to daredevil tactics?

 The Origin of Rooftopping and the Next Generation